 Back Of The Arm Lotus Flower Tattoo

-The tricep (above the elbow) is definitely a popular placement but not just for lotus designs, small tattoos in general," says Ainsworth.
-A lotus flower tattoo on the back of the arm is meant to be seen outwardly by the world, rather than by the person getting the ink, emphasizing its importance to everyone.
+The tricep (above the elbow) is a popular placement but not just for lotus designs, small tattoos in general," says Ainsworth.
+A lotus flower tattoo on the back of the arm is meant to be seen outwardly by the world rather than by the person getting the ink, emphasizing its importance to everyone.
 The overlapping lines and dots add elements of design.

 Armband Lotus Flower Tattoo

 Instead of a simple flower, why not incorporate the lotus flower into an armband of sorts?
-This design utilizes the full width of the forearm, making it seem like part of the body.
+This design utilizes the entire width of the forearm, making it seem like part of the body.
 The mirroring of the lotus flower makes it feel balanced as well.

 Watercolor Lotus Flower Tattoo

 Add color to a lotus flower tattoo with a watercolor effect.
 This design uses several colors, but the light hues and simple black outlining keep it from looking overwhelmed.
 "Watercolor is a difficult technique, which you should only trust someone to do if they have lots of experience in this style.
 Generally, color can take a long time and therefore could be more expensive than other designs with no shading, color, or details," says Ainsworth.